 More information

 Are you interested in learning more about gender equality and mainstreaming gender into local policies, services, and programmes?
-Reach out to us for more information about the 2025 open subscription course on Gender Responsive Governance or a programme tailored to your specific needs.
+Join us for our course on Gender Responsive Governance from 27 October to 7 November 2025 in The Hague.